 - Section 16-3-510 Organizations and entities revised.
-Section 59-19-90 General powers and duties of school trustees. - Section 59-19-90 General powers and duties of school trustees.
-Sections 59-63-210 through 270 Grounds for which trustees may expel, suspend or transfer pupils; petition for readmission; notices and parent conferences; expulsion for remainder of year and hearings; transfer of pupils; corporal punishment; regulation or prohibition of clubs or like activities. - Section 59-63-275 Student hazing prohibited. - Section 59-67-240 Other duties of bus driver; discipline of students for misconduct. - Section 59-63-110, et. seq.
+Section 59-19-90 - General powers and duties of school trustees. - Sections 59-63-210 through 270 Grounds for which trustees may expel, suspend or transfer pupils; petition for readmission; notices and parent conferences; expulsion for remainder of year and hearings; transfer of pupils; corporal punishment; regulation or prohibition of clubs or like activities. - Section 59-63-275 Student hazing prohibited. - Section 59-67-240 Other duties of bus driver; discipline of students for misconduct - Section 59-63-110, et. seq.
 Safe School Climate Act.